 Reducing time and rework, while minimizing social friction.

-Aligned with the values, objectives, interests and priorities of USACE, partners, stake holders and society at larger.
+Aligned with the values, objectives, interests and priorities of USACE, partners, stake holders and society at large.

 Embracing new and emerging technologies and incorporating continuous learning, technology transfer and adoption of new and leading practices.